groonga/groonga/doc/source/reference/commands/schema.rst

        For example, ``age``.
    * - ``table``
-     - The table name of the column name.
+     - The table name of the column.

        For example, ``Users``.
    * - ``full_name``